curiouslemur/lab0/README.md

   c.
 On your computer open a terminal in the directory where you would like to have your project folder and use the command `git clone link-to-YOUR-copy-of-the-repo` to clone your repository

-  **Note:** If your unable to successfuly clone your repository with your password and you are required to provide a personal access token.
+  **Note:** If you are unable to successfuly clone your repository with your password and you are required to provide a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 You may generate one using the following steps

       i.
 Click your profile picture at the top right of your profile and a dropdown box will appear

       ii.
 Click on Settings

       iii.
-On the left of your settings screen, Select Developer settings
+On the left of your settings screen, select Developer settings

       iv.
 In your Developer settings, select Personal Access Tokens

       v.
 Select Generate new token

       vii.
-Provide a reason for why you need the token, select the priviledges you want the token to provide and finally at the bottom of your screen, Select Generate token
+Provide a reason for why you need the token, select the privileges you want the token to provide and finally at the bottom of your screen, Select Generate token

       viii.
 Use the generated token as your password when cloning your repository using Git